syncfusion-content/windowsforms-docs/WindowsForms/QTP/Overview.md

 * Who can use the product or for whom is this product intended?
 * What is the product used for?

-You will also get an overview of what this manual has to offer.
+You also get an overview of what this manual has to offer.

 ## Introduction to Essential QuickTest Professional

 Essential QuickTest Professional is an add-on shipped with Essential Studio products offered by Syncfusion.
-It has been specially designed to meet the requirements of professionals who test the applications designed (using Syncfusion controls) with HP QuickTest Professional software.
+It has been specially designed to meet the requirements of professionals who test the applications designed, using Syncfusion controls with HP QuickTest Professional software.

-Essential QuickTest Professional contains custom libraries, which help HP QuickTest Professional software recognize Syncfusion controls.
+Essential QuickTest Professional contains custom libraries, that help HP QuickTest Professional software recognize Syncfusion controls.
 These custom libraries are built with the help of QuickTest Professional .NET add-in extensibility.
 For more details, refer to HP QuickTest Professional help.